Teaching children to code through play

 Blending offline and online learning

-Tangibl Games combine tactile offline tools and online mobile gaming components to provide a playing experience that is physically engaging, mentally stimulating and digitally immersive.
+Tangible Games combine tactile offline tools and online mobile gaming components to provide a playing experience that is physically engaging, mentally stimulating and digitally immersive.

 Online